-China has quite the counterfeit currency problem.
-From the convenience store where you buy a drink, to the taxiride to town, and the restaurant you went for dinner, all may operate with a mix of real and fake money.
+China has quite a counterfeit currency problem.
+From the convenience store where you buy a drink, to the taxi ride to town, and the restaurant you went for dinner, all may operate with a mix of real and fake Chinese money.

 Even when you’re withdrawing money from an ATM at a major bank, receiving fake notes is rare, but not uncommon, so pay attention when receiving any larger amounts banknotes.
 Here’s what to look out for:

 - Ruffle the banknote in your hand (try not to crumple it), and listen carefully.
 Real banknotes should make a clear and distinct cracking noise, whereas fake ones sound a bit muffled.